Street Typer

 If the player is not successful in blocking, they will take some damage to their health.
 Once the opponent's blue health bar reaches 0, the player wins the battle.

-2. Refining the Game Experience
+1. Refining the Game Mechanics

-The original video game concept was a "hacking" game imagined in the computer terminal setting, a two-player typing game based solely on typing speed.
-Players could type anything they wanted to in their box.
-The problem with this game experience was that players could exploit each typing match against their opponent by mashing keyboard buttons to win, which we noticed was happening a lot during our preliminary player tests.
+The biggest problem with this game experience was that players could exploit each typing match against their opponent by mashing keyboard buttons to win.
+We noticed this was happening a lot during our preliminary player tests.

 Early version of Street Typer's UI.